biglocalnews/sync-doge-scrape/README.md

 # Sync Doge Scrape

 Looks for new data in https://github.com/m-nolan/doge-scrape/tree/main/data and uploads any new data to Big Local News project.
+This is a way of archiving the data from Michael Nolan's doge-scrape.

+## Historical note

+This version has been completely rebuilt by @paigemoody for production use.
+The original notebook mangled by @stucka is available at https://github.com/biglocalnews/sync-doge-scrape/blob/master/notebooks/sync-doge-scrape.ipynb

 ## 🚀 Getting Started